-Instagram used to offer an API for accessing public data on a user’s behalf, however has made some extremely restrictive changes limiting the API for business-only use and cannot be used to scrape public data.
+Instagram used to offer a more open API for accessing public data on a user’s behalf, however has made some extremely restrictive changes limiting the API for business-only use and cannot be used to scrape public data.

 Instagram offers APIs to do everything except access public data.